• The Medicaid dental program varies from state to state. Currently, ten states provide coverage for dentures.

 Picture by Authority Dental under CC 2.0 license

-If you live in a state that does not provide denture coverage as part of their Medicaid benefits, there are other ways to get financial assistance.
+If you live in a state that does not provide denture coverage as part of its Medicaid benefits, there are other ways to get financial assistance.

 Dental insurance